Gzalo2188/DNA_Processor/README.md

 For the mutations tab you need the previous table to be populated.
 You can copy one of the DNA's from the previous table and paste it in the search bar to populate the table with all the single nucleotide mutations for that specific DNA.</p>

 <h1>Unique Instance Tab</h1>
-<p>The inque instance tab will count all the unqieue instances of a DNA sequence and count them.
+<p>The unique instance tab will count all the unique instances of a DNA sequence and count them.
 You can use any of the column headers to sort the data.</p>

 ![DNA Unique instanace tab](assets/DNA_Picture_001.PNG)